 - 3) Ungroup the sheets when you are done. - 4) Click on any of the sheet tabs.
-You will see that the table will be on all except the averages sheet. - 5) Save the workbook. - 6) Add data to the tables on each of the sheets so that they are like the ones shown below.
+You will see that the table will be on all except the averages sheet. - 5) Save the workbook with a suitable filename and location. - 6) Add data to the tables on each of the sheets so that they are like the ones shown below.